by Karen J Mossman

 The headache had gone when I woke up, and I’d already decided not to drink and drove to the restaurant.
 We had a lovely meal and when we had finished I felt extremely fidgety.
 I put this down to eating too much and needing to get my comfy clothes on.

 We walked back to the car and I didn’t feel too well.
 I was suddenly cold too.
-I drove home feeling positively strange, almost disorientated at times.
+I drove home feeling positively strange, almost disoriented at times.
 Perhaps I was coming down with something?

 I was looking forward to the evening ahead.
 The second part of a programme I’d followed was on plus it was The Celebrity Big Brother final.